Piper Sandler Companies

-Piper Sandler Companies is an American independent investment bank and financial services company, focused on mergers and acquisitions, financial restructuring, public offerings, public finance, institutional brokerage, investment management and securities research.
+Piper Sandler Companies is an American multinational investment bank and financial services company, focused on mergers and acquisitions, financial restructuring, public offerings, public finance, institutional brokerage, investment management, and securities research.
 Through its principal subsidiary, Piper Sandler & Co., the company targets corporations, institutional investors, and public entities.

-Based in Minneapolis, Minnesota, Piper Sandler has more than 55 offices.
-The company was founded in 1895.
+Founded in 1895 and headquartered in Minneapolis, Minnesota, Piper Sandler has more than 60 offices spanning across five countries.

-Piper Jaffray was named one of America's 50 Most Trustworthy Financial Companies by Forbes magazine in 2015 and 2017.
-Piper Jaffray was also named 2014 Investment Bank of the Year by Mergers & Acquisitions Journal.

-On July 9, 2019, the company announced an agreement to buy fellow investment bank Sandler O'Neill, with the new combined entity to be called Piper Sandler Cos.

 History

-Piper Sandler traces its roots to 1895 when George Lane established George B. Lane, Commercial Paper and Collateral Loans & Co., a commercial paper brokerage, in Minneapolis.
-In 1913, Piper, Jaffray Co. was established as another commercial paper business by H.C.
-Piper Sr. and Clive Palmer (C.P. or Palmer) Jaffray.
+Piper Sandler's roots can be traced back to 1895 when George Lane established George B. Lane, Commercial Paper and Collateral Loans & Co., a commercial paper brokerage, in Minneapolis.
+In 1913, Piper, Jaffray & Co. was established as another commercial paper business by H.C.
+Piper Sr. and Clive Palmer Jaffray.
 In 1917, George B. Lane & Co. merged with Piper, Jaffray & Co. to form Lane, Piper & Jaffray.

 The firm first obtained a seat on the New York Stock Exchange in 1931 with the acquisition of Hopwood & Company, which had been devastated by the stock market crash.
-In 1971, Piper first offered stock to the public and became a publicly held corporation known as Piper, Jaffray & Hopwood Incorporated.
+In 1971, Piper Jaffray & Hopwood became the first regional brokerage firm to offer its own stock for public sales, becoming a publicly held corporation.
 Later, in 1986, Piper's common stock began trading on the NASDAQ under the ticker symbol PIPR.

+In 1992, the name of the broker-dealer changed from Piper Jaffray & Hopwood Incorporated to Piper Jaffray Inc.

-In 1997, the firm was acquired by U.S. Bancorp, also based in Minneapolis, for $730 million in cash.
+In 1998, the firm was acquired by U.S. Bancorp, also based in Minneapolis, for $730 million in cash.
 From 1999 to 2003, the firm was known as U.S. Bancorp Piper Jaffray.
 In 2003, U.S. Bancorp spun off Piper Jaffray in a stock dividend to its shareholders, making the company independent once again under the symbol PJC.
 In 2006, the company sold its brokerage business to Zurich-based UBS for $510 million in cash.
 The business had approximately 800 brokers at that time.

-On July 9, 2019, Piper Jaffray announced they were purchasing fellow investment bank Sandler O'Neill for $485M.
-The new combined entity was going to be named Piper Sandler Cos, and Piper Jaffray CEO Chad Abraham would continue to lead the combined company.
+On July 9, 2019, Piper Jaffray announced the purchase of leading financial services investment bank Sandler O'Neill for $485M; the new combined firm is named Piper Sandler Companies.
+Piper Jaffray CEO Chad Abraham would continue to lead the combined company.

-Operations

-Piper Sandler operates principally through the following business segments:

-Investment banking

-Within its investment banking division, Piper Sandler provides advisory and financing services involving: